dave-manufor/studysync/README.md

    - Android Studio will automatically sync the Gradle files.
 If not, click on "Sync Project with Gradle Files" in the toolbar.

 4. **Build the Project:**
-   - Click on "Build" in the toolbar and select "Make Project"
+   - Click on "Build" in the toolbar and select "Make Project".

 5. **Run the Project:**
    - Connect an Android device or start an emulator.